Do Large Language Models Mirror Cognitive Language Processing?

 \section{Experiments}

-We conducted experiments on 16 mainstream LLMs to investigate how well LLM representations align with brain cognitive processing signals and the impact of various factors on the LLM-brain alignment.
-Additionally, we studied the consistency between LLMs and brain cognitive language processing on emotional expressions.
+We conducted experiments on 23 mainstream LLMs to investigate the alignment between LLM representations and brain signals, and the impact of various factors on this alignment.
+Additionally, we studied the consistency between LLMs and human cognitive language processing regarding sentimental polarity.